-QM Knowledge: Requirements Management
+QM Knowledge: Process Management

 Dealing with requirements often presents companies with challenges – no wonder, as the number and complexity of different types of requirements is increasing.
 Whether standards, laws or the expectations of demanding customers: Those who fail to recognize requirements or respond to them appropriately are putting customer satisfaction and therefore their own competitiveness at risk.
 But what does "requirement" actually mean and why is structured requirements management so important?